I Had A 10cm Ovarian Cyst But Doctors Didn't Believe Me

 Advertisement

-Valentina was off school for a year and virtually bed-bound with pain while doctors tested her for E. coli, UTIs, and kidney stones before she eventually had surgery to remove a cyst.
-The experience had a "huge psychological impact" on her.
+Valentina was off school for a year and virtually bed-bound with pain while doctors tested her for E. coli, UTIs and kidney stones before she eventually had surgery to remove a cyst.
+The experience had a "huge psychological impact" on her, in part because a doctor suggested she had caused the cyst herself by taking the pill to manage her painful periods.

 “